siamakn/temp-nomad-onboarding-workshop/docs/Module1/M1_x_NOMAD_and_oasis.md

 Most important features of NOMAD Oasis include:

-- **Easy Installation and Scalability**: Install with a simple guide on any computer with Docker, and utilize unlimited scalability on Kubernetes clusters when needed.
+- **Easy Installation and Scalability**: Install with a quick guide on any computer with Docker, and utilize unlimited scalability on Kubernetes clusters when needed.
 - **Local Operation**: NOMAD Oasis can be customized to operate behind your firewall and inside your VPN.
 - **Control over Published Data**: NOMAD Oasis allows managing data without publishing them.
 Soon, NOMAD Oasis will be connected to the public NOMAD service, allowing you to publish selected data with one click.
 - **Custom ELNs**: Extend and customize NOMAD's schema to create specialized ELNs for documenting your work and data.